hakavlad/nohang/README.md

         7             0  1000  1106 mate-panel          43 M      0 M mate-panel
         6             0  1000  1157 wnck-applet         35 M      0 M /usr/lib/mate-panel/wnck-applet
 ```

+Kthreads and Pid 1 will not be displayed.

 ## oom-trigger